uezo/ChatdollKit/README.md

 The steps for setting up with a VRM model are as follows.
 For instructions on using models for VRChat, refer to [README v0.7.7](https://github.com/uezo/ChatdollKit/blob/v0.7.7/README.md#-modelcontroller).

+**⚠️CAUTION**: Do not use the SRP (Scriptable Render Pipeline) project template in Unity.
+UniVRM, which ChatdollKit depends on, does not support SRP.

 ### Import dependencies

 Download the latest version of [ChatdollKit.unitypackage](https://github.com/uezo/ChatdollKit/releases) and import it into your Unity project after import dependencies;